sayantan1989/projects/dummy-service-async-hook/README.md

 This uses simple variables to pass session data around, works fine but can be tedious to pass session data in all the classes

 GET : http://localhost:8080/user-service/case2
-This uses static objects to pass session data around, this might work for a single or few calss in parallel from postman etc. However with significant number of parallel calls session context information will be lost.
-Example follow the section of bulk calls below.
+This uses static objects to pass session data around, this might work for a single or few calls in parallel from postman etc. However with significant number of parallel calls session's context information will be lost.
+Follow the section of bulk calls below to see.

 GET : http://localhost:8080/user-service/case3
 This uses thread local storage, you do not need to pass information around.
 You can do a get / set of context however it works only with a callback function which will have the access to the thread local context.
 Please see the implemetation in  /src/http/routes/userRoute.ts

 Response :
 ```